trailofbits/deepstate/docs/test_harness.md

 ## Preconditions - constraints

-If you want to constraint symbolic variable, i.e. tell executor that it should be less than some value, then use `ASSUME_*` macros.
-This macros will reduce search space and enhance test efficiency.
-Use them like that:
+If you want to constrain a symbolic variable, i.e., tell the executor that it should be less than some value, then use `ASSUME_*` macros.
+These macros reduce the search space and enhance test efficiency, and may be required to avoid invalid inputs.
+Usage is simple:

 ```c
 ASSUME_GT(x, 37);
 ASSUME_NE(strncmp(y, "hmm...", 7), 0);